Using Keywords

 Looking Ahead

-This tutorial has introduced you to searching in PsycINFO and some of the features designed to assist your process.
+This tutorial has introduced you to searching in PsycInfo and some of the features designed to assist your process.
 There are many more features and search options than covered here.

 There is no wrong way to search, so keep trying new words, limits and databases!